nimashoghi/ece6254-presentation/slides.md

 </div>

 <!--
-Let's get concrete about what we're actually trying to generate.
+Let me explain what materials are at the atomic level.

-[click] At the most basic level, materials are collections of atoms positioned in 3D space with specific chemical identities.
-But what makes materials science challenging is that real materials aren't just a handful of atoms - they're infinitely repeating structures.
-Most solid materials form ordered, crystalline arrangements where the same pattern repeats throughout space.
+[click] Materials are collections of atoms arranged in 3D space.
+What makes this complex is that real materials form infinitely repeating crystalline structures.

-- Here you see atoms arranged within a single unit cell - this is our fundamental building block.
+- This unit cell shows the basic building block of atoms

-- And this shows how that unit cell repeats infinitely to form the complete material structure.
-Our generative models need to learn how to create all three components while ensuring the resulting structure is physically stable.
+- The pattern repeats infinitely to form the complete material

-[click] To efficiently represent these infinite structures, we need three components:
+[click] To generate a new material, our AI needs to learn the three key components:
-- The unit cell or lattice: a 3D "box" defined by vectors that repeats throughout space
+- The unit cell/lattice: A repeating 3D box defined by vectors
-- The atom types: which chemical elements are present in our material
+- The atom types: Chemical elements present in the material
-- The fractional coordinates: where each atom sits within the unit cell, using a 0-1 scale relative to the cell dimensions
+- The fractional coordinates: Positions of atoms within the cell (0-1 scale)

 -->